What is the NBN: The Five Fibres and More

 OK, we get it.
 The National Broadband Network is a beast to get your head around.
 I was trying to explain to my Grandma how the NBN and its fibre connections work, and she thought I was talking about a new way of making tee-shirts.
-So for Grandma’s sake, and yours, I’m going to try and break down the five fibres for you.
-Here it goes.
+So for Grandma’s sake, and yours, this blog is going to break down and explain the NBN for you.

 Fibre to the Premises

 FTTP is considered the ‘bees-knees’ of connections.
 It’s super-fast, with low latency and has plenty of room for expansion of uploads and downloads.
 How does it work?
 Well there’s a multi-fibre ribbon cable running down your street from a fibre distribution hub, and one whole cable from the ribbon runs to your home.
 This fibre optic cable is like a multi-lane freeway from your home to the internet… and there’s never a rush hour.